Authored by the expert who managed and guided the team behind the Italy Property Pack

 What is the average housing price in Rome in 2026?

-We are writing this as of the first half of 2026, using the latest data we manually collected and cross-checked from official Italian government reports and major property listing platforms.
+We are writing this as of 2026, using the latest Rome property data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Rome.